 Don't even start to imagine how much time you'd need to spend on this.
 More than you'd expect since you have to go to each product view page, edit, save and continue.

-To make this process more pleasant and faster you should try out Magento 2 Extended Product Grid.
+To make this process more pleasant and faster you should try out Extended Product Grid for Magento.

 No need to search for it, we've already gathered the best of them in this article.

-So here are the Best Magento 2 Product Grid Extensions for Magento 2.
+So here are the best Extended Product Grid Extensions for Magento 2.

 consists of multiple stages.
 Each is marked by a specific order status that helps you to keep a record of all changes an order comes through.